-Book one of the series, "Blood Quest", is simply the trek the two take to reach California only to find that most of the state is now swimming in the Pacific.
+Like the title implies, Blood Quest is simply the trek the two take to reach California.
+Once there they discover that most of the state is now swimming in the Pacific.
 With a few clues, they find that their family may still be alive in a small town in Montana.
 As the two journey through a brutal nuclear winter they battle cannibals, animals and the elements.
 James is a rather technical author when it comes to firearms and all of these stories describe, in painful detail, every caliber bullet and make of weapon being used against assailants.
-I love firearms but I really just don't care anymore by page 100.
-Some of this is interesting but becomes rather long winded at times.
+By page 100 this becomes an infuriating staple of James' literary approach to the book.

 Considering this is the first entry in the book, it wasn't a huge surprise to find the action lacking the first half.
 James invests his time setting up the series premise and delivers a solid second-half narrative with a bit more action and a hectic, but not rushed, finale.
 I was enthralled enough with the quest to buy the remaining two books of the series.
 If you like survival, action oriented fiction, you should love Blood Quest.